Lucy Myer BComm GAICD

 Dr Owen Harris MBBS BMedSci FRACGP GradCertBusMan

 Dr Owen Harris joined SANE as a Peer Ambassador in 2021 and was appointed a board member in 2022.
 He has lived experience of Eating Disorder, Major Depression, Social Anxiety, Substance Use Disorder and Psychosis.
 He has a deeply personal understanding of how stigma prevents people from accessing services, delays their recovery and prevents them from living to their fullest potential.
 In his professional life Owen works as a General Practitioner in Melbourne and is dedicated to empowering people to make the best possible decisions for themselves while navigating complex systems and managing their day to day lives.
 Owen is passionate about improving access to support and treatment for marginalised communities and fighting stigma.
-He joins SANE proud of all the work that the organisation has already achieved and is now the Co-Chair of the Lived Experience Advisory Committee.
+He has joined SANE proud of all the work that the organisation has already achieved and is now the Co-Chair of the Lived Experience Advisory Committee.

 Dr Anita Moss